-Kimberly Dozier, intelligence writer for the Associated Press (AP) and best-selling author of Breathing the Fire: Fighting to Survive and Get Back to the Fight, has been named the General Omar N. Bradley Chair in Strategic Leadership.
+Kimberly Dozier, CNN and Daily Beast contributor and former correspondent for the Associated Press (AP) and CBS News and best-selling author of Breathing the Fire: Fighting to Survive and Get Back to the Fight, has been named the General Omar N. Bradley Chair in Strategic Leadership.
 While in residence, she will teach at Dickinson, the U.S. Army War College and Penn State’s Dickinson School of Law and School of International Affairs.

 “I look forward to sharing some tough lessons from the field, and from Washington, D.C., with the students of three great institutions, while working on another book to pay it forward to those taking risks on our behalf overseas,” said Dozier, who just announced that she is leaving the AP and will become a contributing writer at the Daily Beast.